Use CBA V or CBA IV to Characterize a Solar Panel

-It is important to look at the solar panel characteristics to determine the charge level needed for charging a batter.
+It is important to look at the solar panel characteristics to determine the charge level needed for charging a battery.
 An interesting characteristic of a solar panel is what is referred to as the maximum power point.
 Multiply each point on the graph by the voltage times current to get power, as show on the below graphs.
 Note how the power output from the panel has a sweet point (or semi-sweet range).
 It is in this range of a load that the panel delivers the most power.
 Using a solar panel to charge a battery this is the charge level you want to use.

 It is good practice when characterizing a panel to try it under different sunlight conditions.
 For example bright sun directly to panel, bright sun at an angle to the panel, cloudy day, so on and so forth.
 The chart below shows the top line from direct southern sunlight exposure vs. indirect sunlight pointed to the north.